vsemi/VSEMI_TOF_SDK2/samples/opencv_pcl/readme.txt

-The sample 3, to work with OpenCV and PCL to show depth map and point cloud obtained from ToF sensor, which requires ROS Melodic or PCL as dependencies.
+The sample 3, to work with OpenCV and PCL to show depth map and point cloud obtained from ToF sensor.

 Prerequisites:

-  x64
-  ubuntu
   OpenCV
   PCL